A guide to the best things to do in Ardennes, Belgium on a weekend break

-- French Fries: the best ones are sold in a traditional friterie.
+- French Fries: The best ones are sold in a traditional friterie.
 These fry shops can be anything from a small truck or established restaurant with a dining room.
-They also serve all kind of other deep-fried food (frikandeels, curryworst, bitterballen, chicken skewers…), but the main star of the kitchen are crispy French fries.
+They also serve all kinds of other deep-fried food (frikandels, currywurst, bitterballen, chicken skewers…), but the main star of the kitchen is the crispy French fries.
 What makes Belgian fries so different?
 The perfect fry is two-fold!
 The potato must be soft and fried twice.
 You can choose among a large variety of sauces in any friterie

 - Blood sausage: Type of meat sausage mixed with blood and breadcrumbs.
-EVen if the the mention of ‘blood’ might scare you from this but you should give it a try!
+Even if the mention of ‘blood’ might scare you from this, but you should give it a try!
 It can be served grilled, sauteed, barbecued or eaten raw and best served with potatoes and apple sauce.

 - Wild game terrine with mushrooms

 - Pâté gaumais: Pâté with pork meat, wine and herbs

 - Gratinated endives with ham and Bechamel sauce

 Where to enjoy Belgian food in the Ardennes region:

 11. Visit Durbuy, the smallest town in the world